 Kefir is a fermented drink made from cow’s milk or goat’s milk.
-It has so many health benefits, making it quite popular.
+It has many health benefits, making it quite popular.

 If your kefir doesn’t quite taste as it usually does, you may be wondering: Does kefir go bad?
 How long does it last?

 Here is what you need to know about kefir.
 When unopened, kefir lasts a week past its sell-by date.
-Once you open your kefir, use it up within 3-5 days or up until the sell-by date.
+Once you open your kefir, use it within 3-5 days or up until the sell-by date.

 How To Tell If Your Kefir Have Gone Bad

 Look out for these signs of spoilage if you’re concerned about the freshness of your kefir.

 Firstly, a look at the appearance of your kefir will give you some sure signs.
 If you find any mold, fuzzy growth, or color change, you should discard it as soon as possible.
 Also, if you notice a heavy separation, like a layer of liquid on top, it’s time to let go of your kefir.